Wellesley Investments & Pensions Ltd.

 These Terms are governed by the laws of Ireland.

-Wellesley Investments & Pensions Ltd. is authorised and regulated by the Central Bank of Ireland (the “Central Bank”) under the European Communities (Markets in Financial Instruments) Regulations 2017 and the European Communities (Insurance Mediation) Regulations, 2005.
+Wellesley Investments & Pensions Ltd. is authorised and regulated by the Central Bank of Ireland (the “Central Bank”) as an investment business firm under Section 10 of the Investment Intermediaries Act, 1995 (as amended), to provide the services of an investment intermediary.
 The Central Bank holds registers of regulated firms which can be viewed on their website, www.centralbank.ie.

 Wellesley Investments & Pensions Ltd. is a limited company and has offices at the following location: